 It sounds inclusive, but there are several problems with this re-defining of history.
-First, it glosses over the genocide and ethnic cleansing that was perpetrated against Natives– it presents the situation as a natural part of history, and now “resolved”.
-Second, it is inherently in conflict with contemporary Native voices that object to it– modern Indians, still in conflict with the larger white society, don’t fit in this story.
+First, it glosses over the genocide and ethnic cleansing that was perpetrated against Natives– it presents the situation as a natural part of history, and somehow now resolved.
+Second, it is inherently in conflict with contemporary Native voices that object to it.
+Modern Natives, still in conflict with the larger white society, don’t fit in this story.
 Third, the mascots are usually wrapped around violent and savage stereotypes.
-And fourth, most of the time the teams get it all wrong, like when they use Sioux medicine man headdresses to represent ethnic groups from coast to coast– it’s so insensitive and incorrect that it’s offensive and insulting.
+And fourth, most of the time the teams get it all wrong, like when they use Sioux medicine man headdresses to represent ethnic groups from coast to coast.

 Let’s begin.
 In 1909 the University of Wisconsin lacrosse team adopted the first Native mascot.
 By the 1950s, they were commonplace.
-Beginning in 1968, Native Americans have condemned the use of these mascots, which are based on stereotypes that “have a negative effect on contemporary Indian people… (and) block genuine understanding of contemporary Native people as fellow Americans”, to quote the US Commission on Civil Rights in 2001.
+Beginning in 1968, Native Americans condemned the use of these mascots, arguing that they are based on stereotypes that “have a negative effect on contemporary Indian people… (and) block genuine understanding of contemporary Native people as fellow Americans”, to quote the US Commission on Civil Rights in 2001.

 The arguments in defense of these mascots are fairly similar from case to case.
 See, for example, this editorial and associated on-line comments from Winters, California, regarding the logo for the Winters High School Warriors.
 These pro-mascot arguments don’t vary much from those used to defend the Washington Redskins or Cleveland Indians.

 The main arguments by Native mascot defenders are:

 - The mascot is not really causing any problem; there is no “problem” to be solved.